 While these are exciting and inspiring stories about exotic species, the BioD is far more than that.
 An entire host of other activities commenced right from the modest beginning in 2011, including developing a GIS database that incorporates literally all the team’s recorded data, be it from camera trap pictures, radio-tracking locations, number of tree seeds collected, time and place of illegal logging or recovery of aquatic fauna.
 Most of these stories can be found on our website.

-In 2020, the emergence of and rapid spread of the COVID-19 affected almost every country on earth.
-Domestic and international travels were put on hold, and countries went into lockdown across the world causing
+In 2021, the emergence of and rapid spread of the COVID-19 continued.
+New variants affected almost every country on earth.
+Domestic and international travels were put on hold, and countries went into lockdown again across the world causing delays in delays in trade, services and manufacturing output.
+Despite the challenging times, the BioD Division continued to work near normal capacity throughout 2021.

-The Division continues to focus on wildlife conservation and management within the UP/PT SSS landbank, to further enhance environmental focus throughout the operations in line with the company’s goals of producing sustainable palm oil.
+The Division continues to focus on wildlife conservation and management within the UP/PT SSS landbank, tofulfil RSPO Criteria as well as the company’s goals of producing sustainable palm oil.
 While many urban based activities have been hit hard by COVID-lockdown, the BioD team was less affected, because most activities took place in conservation areas with few other people present.

 During surveys, the team encountered very few humans, but fortunately a lot of biodiversity, which meant that the team could continue to carry out its duties without compromising the company’s COVID-19 safety protocols.